 We would like to thank Balazs Aczel and the Decision Lab at Eotvos Lorand University for the useful comments on this proposal.
 We would like to thank Melinda Szrenka for continuous support in all aspects of the project.
 For financial support, we thank the National Science Foundation (SES-1317506), the World Bank’s Learning on Gender and Conflict in Africa (LOGiCA) trust fund, the World Bank’s Italian Children and Youth (CHYAO) trust fund, the UK Departmentfor International Development (DFID) via the Institute for the Study of Labor (IZA), a Vanguard Charitable Trust,the American People through the United States Agency for International Developments (USAID) DCHA/CMMoffice, and the Robert Wood Johnson Health and Society Scholars Program at Harvard University (Cohort 5).
 The funders have/had no role in study design, data collection, and analysis, decision to publish or preparation of the manuscript.

 Author contributions BS developed the first version of hypotheses and analysis plan as well as wrote the first version of the manuscript.
 KT, GN and PB have contributed to the improvement of the analysis plan and provided suggestions to the manuscript.
-CB, JJ, and MS were responsible for the design of the randomized controlled trial, data collection, as well as supervised and provided suggestions on the hypotheses, analyses plan, and the manuscript of the registered report.
+CB, JJ, and MS were responsible for the design of the randomized controlled trial, data collection, as well as supervised and provided suggestions on the hypotheses, analyses plan, and the manuscript of the Registered Report.

-Data handling prior to the submission of the registered report
+Data handling prior to the submission of the Registered Report

 Prior to the submission of the present manuscript, no confirmatory or exploratory analysis were conducted by BS, AT and GN.
 BS and AT have gained access to the data in December 2019 while GN downloaded the data in February 2020.
 CB, JJ, and MS had access to data immediately after it was collected.
 At the time of publishing Blattman et al. 11 , CB, JJ, and MS did not hypothesize change in executive functions, thus no analyses had been carried out and published on the topic of the present paper beyond a preliminary analyses discussed in Table D7 in the online Appendix of Blattman et al. 11, which reports the programs’ 12-13 months impact on a narrow set of cognitive measures.